Skeletonxf/star-ruler-2-mod-ce/README.md

 ### Battleworlders
 The battleworlders lifestyle makes every planet a battleworld, and lets your empire conquer the galaxy from the comfort of its own planets.
 No AI support at this time.
 Inspired by Philip Reeve's Mortal Engines series and Darloth's / Dalo Lorn's Ringworlders.
 ### Improved AI
 AI will build moon bases on Gas Giants unless it's playing as Star Children or Ancient and thus doesn't need to.
 AI can handle having multiple FTL abilities unlocked at once.
-AI will build FTL income orbitals if it needs more FTL income
+AI will build FTL income orbitals if it needs more FTL income.
+AI will seek to counter carpet bombing if it sees an opponent with them (AIs cannot do carpet bombing raids themselves yet).

 *****